+All students:

-- All students: - Mobile phones and audio devices (headphones/airpods etc) are not allowed to be used in lessons without permission from the teacher - Headphones are not to be worn walking around the school, including corridors and the hall - Taking pictures, videos or sound recordings is strictly forbidden without staff permission at all times - Students must not use their mobile phones to bully, abuse, harass or discriminate against others
+- Mobile phones and audio devices (headphones/airpods etc) are not allowed to be used in lessons without permission from the teacher - Headphones are not to be worn walking around the school, including corridors and the hall - · Taking pictures, videos or sound recordings is strictly forbidden without staff permission at all times - Students must not use their mobile phones to bully, abuse, harass or discriminate against others

-• In Y7-11:
+In Y7-11:

+• Mobile phones and audio devices are not allowed to be used or seen on the school site from time of entry until 3:45.
+This includes inside the school buildings and outside.
+They should be kept in pockets or bags.

+Sixth form students:

+Are allowed the privilege of using their phones for independent study, in social areas inside the building (such as Café 42, the Sixth Form Common Room) and outside.

+Consequences:

-- Students are not permitted to listen to music whilst they work - Mobile phones and audio devices are not allowed to be used or seen in corridors, the Hall, and all other interior spaces of the school between 8:50 and 3:45 - Sixth form students: - Are allowed the privilege of using their phones in the corridors and around school, but not in reception - Consequences: - Unauthorised mobile phone use confiscation until end of the day - Repeated unauthorised mobile phone use detention and discussion with parents about phone ban at school - Taking pictures/videos or sound recordings without permission detention and discussion with parents about phone ban at school - Use of phone to bully, harass or discriminate against others serious sanction dependent on circumstances
+- Unauthorised mobile phone use confiscation until end of the day - Repeated unauthorised mobile phone/device use (after the second confiscation) device is confiscated until parents collect it in person - Taking pictures/videos or sound recordings without permission detention and discussion with parents about phone ban at school - · Use of phone to bully, harass or discriminate against others serious sanction dependent on circumstances